 If you are looking for the easiest ways to use named range for data validation list in Excel VBA, then you will find this article useful.
 Named ranges are useful to use in a data validation formula to make a dropdown list easily and this task can be made super easy with the help of some VBA codes.

-So, let’s start our main article to explore the ways of using named ranges in a data validation list.
+So, let’s start our main article by exploring the ways of using named ranges in a data validation list.

-4 Ways to Use Named Range for Data Validation List in Excel with VBA
+How to Use Named Range for Data Validation List with VBA in Excel: 4 Ways

 Here, we have the following dataset containing the records of some products and their respective salesperson’s lists.
 Using this dataset we will try to show different ways with different VBA codes to use named ranges in a data validation list.